Spartan-Mule/spartan-mule/README.md

 └── app.js       # Logic
 ```

-project created by jeff vaz
+project created by the Spartan Mule team